-5. Applying for membership
+7. Applying for membership

-- (1) A person who wants to become a member must apply in writing to the Association. - (2) The application must include a member's nomination of the applicant for membership. - (3) The application must be signed by the applicant and the member nominating the applicant. - (4) The applicant must specify in the application the class of membership, if there is more than one, to which the application relates.
+- 1) A chapter who wants to become a member must apply in writing to the Association. - 2) The application must be signed by an authorised party representing the Chapter. - 3) The application must include the name of the person or organisation representative affiliated with the international body of Cycling Without Age on behalf of the Chapter. - 4) The applicant must specify in the application the class of membership, if there is more than one, to which the application relates.

-6. Dealing with membership applications
+8. Dealing with membership applications

-- (1) The committee must consider each application for membership of the Association and decide whether to accept or reject the application. - (2) Subject to subrule (3), the committee must consider applications in the order in which they are received by the Association. - (3) The committee may delay its consideration of an application if the committee considers that any matter relating to the application needs to be clarified by the applicant or that the applicant needs to provide further information in support of the application. - (4) The committee must not accept an application unless the applicant - (a) is eligible under rule 4; and - (b) has applied under rule 5.

-- (5) The committee may reject an application even if the applicant - (a) is eligible under rule 4; and - (b) has applied under rule 5. - (6) The committee must notify the applicant of the committee's decision to accept or reject the application as soon as practicable after making the decision. - (7) If the committee rejects the application, the committee is not required to give the applicant its reasons for doing so.
+- 1) The committee must consider each application for membership of the Association and decide whether to accept or reject the application. - 2) Subject to subrule (3), the committee must consider applications in the order in which they are received by the Association. - 3) The committee may delay its consideration of an application if the committee considers that any matter relating to the application needs to be clarified by the applicant or that the applicant needs to provide further information in support of the application. - 4) The committee must not accept an application unless the applicant - a. is eligible under rule 6; and - b. has applied under rule 7. - 5) The committee may reject an application even if the applicant - a. is eligible under rule 6; and - b. has applied under rule 7. - 6) The committee must notify the applicant of the committee's decision to accept or reject the application as soon as practicable after making the decision. - 7) If the committee rejects the application, the committee is not required to give the applicant its reasons for doing so.

-7. Becoming a member
+9. Becoming a member